edwinsyarief/ebi-math/README.md

 go get github.com/edwinsyarief/ebi-math
 ```

+## Wiki

+For a more detailed documentation of all components and their usage, please visit the [wiki](./wiki).

 ## Contributing

 Contributions are welcome!
 If you have a bug report, a feature request, or would like to contribute code, please follow these steps: